Hints of a dark side in Cleveland abduction suspect's life

 Castro, 52, was believed to have lived alone, yet on his lunch break would bring home enough bags of fast food and beverages for several people.

 He was a school bus driver given mostly "excellent" marks on his performance appraisals, but was repeatedly disciplined, including for one incident when he was accused of calling a young student a "bitch" and leaving the child alone on a bus.
-He was fired last November.
+These incidents eventually caught up with him, and he was fired last November.

 LATIN MUSICIAN

-For years, Castro's neighbors on Seymour Avenue saw him as a friendly but private person, an accomplished musician who played bass in Latin bands such as Borin Plena and Grupo Fuego.
-He liked motor-bikes and showed up at neighborhood barbecues in a vacant lot on Seymour Avenue.
-He was a self-taught mechanic who loved to talk about cars.

 He owned an unremarkable, two-story house in a somewhat dilapidated part of Cleveland.
-Built in 1890, the home was valued at a mere $13,200 in 2011, according to property records.
+Built in 1890, the home had an assessed value of a mere $13,200 in 2011, according to property records.
 Its windows were covered to block views from the outside.

 One childhood friend said a music session with Castro, who was born in Puerto Rico, suddenly turned bizarre.